 Employers in California cannot discriminate against employees on the basis of race.
 Discrimination is defined as making a decision about the terms, privileges, or conditions of employment — including compensation — based on an employee's race.
 Examples of racially motivated actions an employer may not take are:

 - Firing an employee;

 - Refusing to promote an employee;

 - Paying an employee or group of employees less than employees of another race who do the same job; or

 - Providing different benefits to employees of different races.

 These are just a few examples of behavior that may constitute illegal racial discrimination.
 Any time an employer treats employees differently because of their race, it may be illegal discrimination.
-Racially motivated harassment is related to discrimination and is also prohibited by federal and state law.California Workers Are Protected by State and Federal Law
+Racially motivated harassment is related to discrimination and is also prohibited by federal and state law.
+A racial discrimination lawyer can help El Segundo residents hold an employer accountable for violating the law.California Workers Are Protected by State and Federal Law

 There are two laws that protect workers in California from racial discrimination at work.
 The first is a federal law: Title VII of the Civil Rights Act of 1964.
 This law prohibits discrimination and harassment on the basis of race, ethnicity, national origin, and other personal characteristics.
 Practically, the Civil Rights Act offers the protections described above: Employers cannot make employment decisions based on an employee’s race.